Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Origin of Shadow Puppetry

-The earliest Shadow Puppetry was documented in the Book of Han, written by Ban Gu (32 — 92).
+The earliest shadow art performance was documented in the Book of Han, written by Ban Gu (32 — 92).

 An official then used fabric and sticks to make a moveable shadow puppet that exactly looks like the silhouette of the beautiful Lady Li, and performed it at night to the emperor.